 Ex officio member with voting privileges.
-An ex officio member may designate an alternative member.
+An ex officio member may designate an alternate member.
 Alternate members may attend meetings and vote on all matters considered by the NMFA.
-Ex officio members that are cabinet secretaries are appointed by the Governor and serve at the pleasure of the Governor.
+Ex officio members that are cabinet secretaries are appointed to their cabinet positions by the Governor of the State and serve in those capacities at the pleasure of the Governor.

-(2) Appointed by the Governor of the State and serves at the pleasure of the Governor.
+Appointed by the Governor of the State and serves at the pleasure of the Governor.

-Appointed by the Governor of the State in March 2009.
-Such individuals are awaiting confirmation by the New Mexico State Senate during its next legislative session, scheduled for January 2010, and will continue to serve until the expiration of such session if no confirmation is received.
-If the New Mexico State Senate confirms those individuals during its next session, the terms of such individuals will expire on January 1, 2013.
+Appointed by the Governor of the State, awaiting confirmation by the New Mexico State Senate during its next regular legislative session that is scheduled to commence in January, 2011 and will continue to serve until the expiration of such session if no confirmation is received.
+If the New Mexico State Senate confirms Messers.
+Flance and Silva during its next session, the terms of such individuals will expire on January 1, 2013.
+If the Senate confirms Ms. Faught during its next session, her term will expire on January 1, 2012.